 A comprehensive portfolio of post-registration short courses that focuses on Continuing Professional Development (CPD) is available, along with other postgraduate courses.

 Many are taught as part-time flexible modules to fit around your work and domestic commitments and allow for academic and / or clinical development.

-Following my studies at Birmingham City University, I’m now in full-time employment as a radiographer at Royal Derby Hospital.
+Following my studies at Birmingham City University, I’m now in full-time employment as a radiographer at University Hospitals Coventry and Warwickshire.
 My studies gave me the qualifications needed to practice, as well as social and communication skills.
 The university experience has completely changed me as a person – I’m no longer the shy and retiring type; I want to put myself out there and help as many people as I can.
 There’s no stopping me now!

 The course lived up to my expectations with regard to the amount of radiography, anatomy and pathology we learnt.
 I felt the amount of time offered in clinical placement would aid me in becoming a good radiographer and the new clinical skills suite allowed practice before going out into real-life situations.

 You‘ll be able to register with the Health and Care Professions Council (HCPC)to work as a qualified Diagnostic Radiographer.
 Upon qualification you will be able to use X-rays to help diagnose a range of injuries and diseases, plus develop knowledge and skills in other imaging methods such as CT and MRI scanning.
 You can, once registered, practice in the UK and overseas.

 In terms of career, you may choose to specialize in imaging modalities such as Computed Tomography (CT), Magnetic Resonance Imaging (MRI) or Ultrasound.
 Other options are teaching, management and research.